-Littleton Dentists Dr. Cavanaugh, Dr. Becker and their dedicated, long-term staff look forward to providing you with a pleasant visit and results that you’re proud to show off.
+Littleton Dentist Dr. Becker and her dedicated, long-term staff look forward to providing you with a pleasant visit and results that you’re proud to show off.
 Our Administrative Staff is ready to help you with scheduling, insurance and all financial matters.
 We strive to make this part of the dental process as efficient as possible for our patients.
 Our Clinical Staff is always eager to share information about technologies and treatments to help you maintain healthy teeth, gums and a beautiful smile.

 This section provides additional information about topics of interest to many patients: